 As an advisor to the U. S. Congress and the California Governor’s office on water availability and water security issues, Famiglietti has testified before Congress, and participated in White House, State Department, Congressional, Pentagon and California State Legislature briefings.
 In addition, he has directly briefed international leaders including former United Nations Secretary General Kofi Annan, former U. S. Secretary of Energy Steven Chu and former U. S. Secretary of Commerce Don Evans.

 Famiglietti’s work is widely cited.
 He has been a guest on the CBS Evening News, Rachel Maddow Show, 60 Minutes, and PBS NewsHour, as well as on NPR and the BBC.
 He has written for Los Angeles Times, San Francisco Chronicle, The Atlantic, Harper’s, The New Yorker, Huffington Post, as well as Science and other academic journals and general publications.
 He was a story consultant on the documentary miniseries, Parched, an Alex Gibney/Jigsaw Production for National Geographic, and he was a featured expert in Jessica Yu’s water documentary Last Call at the Oasis.
-In April 2020 he will be in H20: The Molecule That Made Us a 3-hour series from WGBH Boston.
-He also hosts a podcast titled Let’s Talk About Water produced by The Walrus.
+In April 2020 he was in episode 3 of H20: The Molecule That Made Us a 3-hour series from WGBH Boston.
+He also hosts a podcast titled What About Water (formerly Let’s Talk About Water) produced by The Walrus.

 Famiglietti has served as the Birdsall-Dreiss Distinguished Lecturer of the Geological Society of America delivering over 50 lectures on global water cycle change and freshwater availability.
 He also served as the David Keith Todd Lecturer of the Groundwater Resources Association for Southern California.
 Famiglietti is a Fellow of the American Geophysical Union and of the Geological Society of America.